All Episodes

 What I do with my black friends is not up to white America to dictate to me what's appropriate and inappropriate.

-Would we say in a locker room the language we use sometimes homophobic, sometimes it's sexist, and a lot of times it's racist.
+What we say in the locker room, the language we use sometimes is homophobic, sometimes it's sexist, and a lot of times it's racist.

 White America don't get to dictate how me and Shaq talk to each other.